Chihuly At Biltmore Was On Display From May 17 To October 7, 2018.

-When Kathryn Marsh and Todd Roy say there are plenty of reasons to visit Biltmore’s Conservatory in late summer, they’re not exaggerating.
+When Todd Roy says there are plenty of reasons to visit Biltmore’s Conservatory in late summer, he’s not exaggerating.

 Once you enter the historic structure located at the end of the Walled Garden, it’s like stepping into another world—one filled with lush tropical treasures and venerable vines plus dazzling array of colors, scents, and textures to delight your senses!

-Kathryn and Todd are the members of Biltmore’s horticulture team who care for the thousands of exotic and interesting plants that fill the Conservatory.
-While that much responsibility might seem daunting, the two enjoy meeting the needs of their botanical “co-workers,” from hand-watering them every morning to knowing their preferences for light and shade.
+Todd is a member of Biltmore’s horticulture team who care for the thousands of exotic and interesting plants that fill the Conservatory.
+While that much responsibility might seem daunting, he enjoys meeting the needs of his botanical “co-workers,” from hand-watering them every morning to knowing their preferences for light and shade.

-It was hard to narrow down the list, but here are 10 of Kathryn and Todd’s top picks to see during your next Conservatory visit:
+It was hard to narrow down the list, but here are 10 of Todd’s top picks to see during your next Conservatory visit: